 Once everyone is up to speed on exactly what Google Business Profile is, how important listings and reviews are, how digital products can help them manage Google listings and reviews (as well as other sites), then it should be easier to dive into what the new release is and what benefits local businesses derive from these changes.
 While this isn’t as obvious, don’t worry as we have done the heavy lifting for you.

 With this update, local businesses will be able to:

 - Respond to Google reviews directly from Vendasta’s Reputation Management product

 - Determine if a location is verified or needs re-verification

 What the sell is for current customers and new clients:

 In addition to the previous benefits highlighted, these changes for will save local businesses time.
 Instead of having to manage multiple login screens on each Google account, users can respond to Google reviews and update their listing directly from Reputation Management (this also goes for accounts on other listing and review sites).
 This means there are less login screens, and it saves time pushing from one source.

-Not only does it save time for managing platforms and logins, but if business owners are already using the Vendasta platform, it saves them time from having to learn how to navigate and learn Google My Business, not to mention all of the other sites (did you know there are easily over 100 online business directories?).
+Not only does it save time for managing platforms and logins, but if business owners are already using the Vendasta platform, it saves them time from having to learn how to navigate and learn Google Business Profile, not to mention all of the other sites.
 Let’s face it, they are busy enough running their businesses, let’s make life as simple as we can for local businesses.